Alchemist-X1/hello-world/README.md

 Just download and install it, and register an account follow the guide, then you could start to learn how to work with it.

 ### 2 Create a repository and write a README
 When you first sign in the github desktop after created a new account, the software would ask to load a repository or create a new one.
-And I chose to create an new repository in a empty hard disk.

-*Fine!*

-**I fialed to write a new README for my new repository branch created by github desktop.**

-***But it's ok***

-***Because I find another way to edit on website.***
+when you create it with README you could edit the README on website in MARKDOWN.

+##learn about docker

+###install
+you  can download docker desktop from (https://docs.docker.com/docker-for-windows/) and install it with guide.

+But if you can not run hello-world even if you have selected open hyper-V, you may need to check from Files Explorer while the Virtual Machine is enable or not.
+If it's not, change the model in BIOS.
+Then you may could run the hello-world.